 1) History of Science 100.
 Knowing the World: An Introduction to the History of Science

-3) Three elective courses in the history of science, ordinarily chosen from the 100-level courses in the History of Science chapter of Courses of Instruction.
+2) Four elective courses in the history of science, ordinarily chosen from the 100-level courses in the History of Science course search in courses.my.harvard.edu.

 - 200-level courses may be taken only with the permission of the instructor.

-- One Freshman Seminar taught by a department faculty member may be counted as one of the three elective courses.
+- One Freshman Seminar taught by a department faculty member may be counted as one of the four elective courses.

-- Students will be permitted to take one (but no more) of their three elective courses outside the department, in a field related to the History of Science.
-All cross-listed courses in the History of Science catalog count automatically in this category.
+- Students will be permitted to take one (but no more) of their four elective courses outside the department, in a field related to the History of Science.
+Cross-listed courses in the History of Science catalog count in this category.

 With the exception of Freshman Seminars taught by department faculty members, all courses must be letter-graded.
 There is no minimum passing grade for courses to count towards the secondary field.